go-vikunja/vikunja/docs/content/doc/setup/config.md

     redirecturl:

 avatar:
-  # Switch between avatar providers.
-Possible values are gravatar and default.
-  #   gravatar will fetch the avatar based on the user email.
-  #   default will return a default avatar for every request.
-  provider: gravatar
   # When using gravatar, this is the duration in seconds until a cached gravatar user avatar expires
   gravatarexpiration: 3600